chenxinli001/Vessel-Seg/README.md

 * python `main.py`

 ## Evaualate on your own results
-* working, will be open soon...
+* Code is being organized and will be open soon.

 ## Results on semi-supervised setting of retinal A/V segmentation
 |  Methods  |  Acc   | Sp  | Sen|  F1|